-Potential to use levodopa earlier in treatment in combination with dipraglurant IR

-We believe dipraglurant IR has such a promising profile in that it has the potential to reduce levodopa-induced dyskinesia without worsening Parkinson symptoms.
-Moreover, the drug may have a favorable effect on dystonia, as seen in seven patients in the POC trial.
+Potential to use levodopa earlier in treatment in combination with dipraglurant IR We believe dipraglurant IR has such a promising profile in that it has the potential to reduce levodopa-induced dyskinesia without worsening Parkinson symptoms.
+Moreover, mGluR5 NAM, MPEP has demonstrated a delay in the on-set of dyskinesia in the MPTP monkey model.
 As a result, dipraglurant IR could be given to patients early in disease on top of mainstay levodopa to potentially delay the occurrence and reduce the onset of PD-LID after prolonged levodopa use.
-Consequently, physicians would be able to use levodopa, the most effective Parkinson's treatment to control symptoms and keep patients as functional as long as possible, early in the disease, without the risk of patients developing PD-LID after only several years into treatment.
+Consequently, physicians would be able to use levodopa, the most effective Parkinson's treatment to control symptoms and keep patients functional as long as possible, early in the disease, without the risk of patients developing PD-LID after only several years into treatment.